Wellness and Smart Snack Standards

 - Food given away free of charge

-To check if A la Carte foods and beverages meet the Smart Snacks standards, check items using the Smart Snacks Calculator
+To check if A la Carte foods and beverages meet the Smart Snacks standards, check items using the Smart Snacks Calculator.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.